 “He is,” you said, but you didn’t explain.
 Your expression said everything when you stood, but you declared anyway, “I have to go get him.”

 “Cy,” I said and stood to stop you.
-“Isn’t there a chance that your father is telling the truth?”
+“Isn’t there a chance your father is telling the truth?”

 You stared at me then in a way that I wish I could forget.
 You hated your father so much that even mentioning his possible innocence was absurd and bordered on betrayal in your mind.
 That should have been an indicator for how this thing ended, but I didn’t know what to think, and all I wanted at that point was to disappear and for both of us to forget all about the letter.